 The recipe which I have adapted slightly was found at: Jessica Gavin website: Delicious French Palmier Cookie Recipe

-- 1 sheet ready rolled puff pastry (approx. 24cm or 10 inch square)
+- 1 sheet of thawed ready rolled puff pastry (approx. 24cm or 10 inch square)

 - ⅓ cup of sugar